-I am not sure how many of you are familiar with Milk Ice Cream or Pal Ice as it is referred, but this was my favorite ice cream as a kid.
-My first memories of this Ice cream was when we lived in a small town, some 180 kms from Madras.
+I am not sure how many of you are familiar with Milk Ice Cream or Pal Ice as it is referred to, but this was my favorite ice cream as a kid.
+My first memories of this Ice cream was when we lived in a small town, some 180 km from Madras.
 We were there for a period of 18 months or so, and I was around 8 yrs at this time.
-Incidents during that period always remain so vivid in memory.
-Pal Ice was moulded and served in an ice cream stick.
-I had no clue beyond the fact that it was made with milk and sugar.
-We used to have an ice-cream factory in the neighborhood, and we were allowed to eat from that place.
-Daddy being a doctor, was always very strict about not eating food from carts or any road side shops.
+Incidents during that period always remain so vivid in my memory.

 Years later when we got our refrigerator, this was the first dish I ever made.
-I used to mix hot milk with sugar, allowed it to cool down and put it in a bowl and freeze.
+I used to mix hot milk with sugar, allowed it to cool down and put it in a bowl, and freeze.
 As I said all I knew was it had milk and sweet.
-Couple of hours later I would settle down with my very own homemade Milk Icecream.
+A couple of hours later I would settle down with my very own homemade Milk Icecream.
 It used to taste so delicious.
 It used to be icy with crystals all formed, I used to munch down the crystals and enjoyed it thoroughly!.
-In the years to come, I leant that one has to beat the ice cream and I was seen doing that as well.
+In the years to come, I learnt that one has to beat the ice cream and I was seen doing that as well.

 This was after 7 hrs, crush with Ice cream scoop

 After 2 hrs from the first mix

 Sugar - 2 tsp

 Method to prepare: